What’s the Key to a Good Hot Sauce?

 What may be mild for one person could be too spicy for another.
 It's all about finding the right balance of heat and flavor that works for you.

-The consistency of hot sauce is another factor that contributes to its overall greatness.
+Lastly is consistency.
+The consistency of hot sauce is another factor that contributes to its overall greatness!
 A good hot sauce should have a smooth and uniform texture, without any clumps or separation.

 This is where the ratio of ingredients and proper blending techniques come into play.
 Too much vinegar or water can make a hot sauce too runny, while too many chunks of peppers or seeds can make it chunky and unappetizing.